 If you have the pytest testing utility installed, you can run Brian’s test suite:

 import brian2 brian2.test()

-It should end with “OK”, possibly showing a number of skipped tests but no warnings or errors.
+It should end with “OK”, showing a number of skipped tests but no errors or failures.
 For more control about the tests that are run see the developer documentation on testing.